Explore:1. travel through an (unfamiliar) area in order to learn about it. 2. inquire into or discuss (a subject) in detail.

 I tend to “explore” according to definition 2.
 You’d think I’d be quite the globetrotter, since I live abroad and have always had a passport.
 However…

-I will use an outhouse (I grew up with one so that doesn't faze me).
-I will use public restrooms (see previous sentence about outhouses).
+I will use an outhouse.
+I grew up with one so that doesn’t faze me.
+For this reason, I am also not squeamish about using public restrooms.

 But I don’t watch travel programs.
 I don’t voraciously read travel magazines or read up on other countries (even though I grew up with somebody who did).
 I pick my vacation abroad out of a catalogue and let the tour guide tell me about where I am.